masterSmallwood/wikipages/readme.md

 Run the container:

-`docker run -t -d --name wikipages top-wiki-pages `
+`docker run -t -d --rm --name wikipages top-wiki-pages `

 Exec into the container: